flutter/website/ui-performance/index.md

 Flutter uses several threads to do its work.
 All your Dart code runs on the UI thread.
-Although you have no direct access to any other thread, your actions on the UI thread have performance conseuences on other threads.
+Although you have no direct access to any other thread, your actions on the UI thread have performance consequences on other threads.
-You have direct control
-over what happens in the UI thread, but no direct access to the other threads.

 1. Platform thread<br>
    The platform's main thread.
 Plugin code runs here.
-   For more information, see the [UIKit](https://developer.apple.com/documentation/uikit) documentation for iOS, and the [MainThread](https://developer.android.com/reference/android/support/annotation/MainThread.html) documentation for Android.
+   For more information, see the [UIKit](https://developer.apple.com/documentation/uikit) documentation for iOS, or the [MainThread](https://developer.android.com/reference/android/support/annotation/MainThread.html) documentation for Android.